inktense/nest-multi-queue-service/README.md

 ### Option 1: Single Queue Provider

-Choose which queue provider to use by setting the `QUEUE_PROVIDER` environment variable.
+Choose which queue provider to use with the convenient npm scripts.

 #### Quick Start: